dhrichards/AReliableSetFigures/README.md

-# BridgingTheGapFigures
+# ComparitiveStudyofFabricFigures
-Code to reproduce results in "A reliable set of equations for anisotropy in ice sheet models"
+Code to reproduce results in "A comparitive study of fabric evolution models and anisotropic rheologies"

 # Requirements